tata1661/OCSC/README.md

 }
 ```

-If you use our code, please cite the following paper.
+If you use the code, please cite our paper.
+Thank you.